shellymutu-grigg/shellymutu-grigg/README.md

 ## Tēnā koe 👋!!!
 Welcome to the world of Shelly (Michelle) Mutu-Grigg

-- 🔭  I’m currently working on practicing typescript, next.js, auth0, graphQL & material-ui.
+- 🔭  I’m currently working on practicing typescript, next.js, auth0, graphQL, material-ui and of course jest!
 - 🌱  I’m currently learning Auth0
 - 👯  I’m looking to collaborate on educational based open sourced repositories
 - 🤔  I’m looking for help with my development learning journey